goedelsoup/gensonnet-rs/book/content/_index.md

 +++
-title = "Gensonnet-rs Documentation" description = "Documentation for the Gensonnet-rs project" sort_by = "weight" weight = 1
+title = "Gensonnet Documentation" description = "Documentation for the Gensonnet project" sort_by = "weight" weight = 1
-template = "index.html"
-page_template = "page.html"
 +++

-# Welcome to Gensonnet-rs
+# Welcome to Gensonnet

-Gensonnet-rs is a powerful tool for generating Jsonnet code from various sources including OpenAPI specifications, Go AST, and Custom Resource Definitions (CRDs).
+Gensonnet is a powerful tool for generating Jsonnet code from various sources including OpenAPI specifications, Go AST, and Custom Resource Definitions (CRDs).

-## What is Gensonnet-rs?
+## What is Gensonnet?

-Gensonnet-rs is a Rust-based code generator that helps you create Jsonnet code from:
+Gensonnet is a Rust-based code generator that helps you create Jsonnet code from:

 - **OpenAPI Specifications**: Generate Jsonnet functions from API schemas
 - **Go AST**: Convert Go structs and types to Jsonnet